Vitamin D is understood to be one of the most important nutrients required for the body to function optimally and for an individual to be healthy.

 - The use of sunscreen

-Also there is evidence that sunlight can cause release of nitric oxide from the skin (21).
-Nitric oxide is a vasodilator which can reduce blood pressure and in the scalp may improve blood supply.
+Also there is evidence that sunlight can cause the release of nitric oxide from the skin (21).
+Nitric oxide is a vasodilator that can reduce blood pressure and in the scalp may improve blood supply.

 Foods High in Vitamin D